 Each poster can have one entry.
 Feel free to edit your post to fix typos or add/ remove content as you see fit during the next two weeks.

-After two weeks time, the thread will be locked and unstickied, as we move on to the next challenge.
+After two weeks time, the thread will be unstickied, as we move on to the next challenge.

 We'll have two threads: One to post the entries in and one to discuss the entries. **Cross-linking between these two threads is acceptable for these challenges ONLY!!**

 TO: Frank Ocasio, Deputy Commander of Orion Cygnus subdivision, Starfleet Command